-For example, if you’re designing your home gym around treadmill workouts, they typically take up more room than other types of fitness machines because their footprint can be even larger than some weight benches (even when folded away).
+For example, suppose you’re designing your home gym around treadmill workouts.
+In that case, they typically take up more room than other fitness machines because their footprint can be larger than some weight benches (even when folded away).
 So, make sure there will be plenty of open floor space.

-Before purchasing any exercise equipment, make sure you know where the nearest wall socket is.
-Don’t forget to consider extension cords, too if your power supply isn’t close by!
+Before purchasing any exercise equipment, ensure you know the nearest wall socket.
+Don’t forget to consider extension cords, too, if your power supply isn’t close by!

 3. Plan for the treadmill

 Decide on the equipment you need and gather information about it.
-There are different fitness machines in the market that can help in achieving your target goals efficiently.
-Do some research beforehand so that you will know what type of product would best suit your requirements.
-This way, you won’t end up wasting money just because you don’t have all of the facts!
+Different fitness machines in the market can help you achieve your target goals efficiently.
+Do some research beforehand to know what product would best suit your requirements.
+This way, you won’t waste money just because you don’t have all the facts!

 Another important thing to consider is finding a suitable location for the exercise equipment.
-It has to be placed in a position, which should not only serve as its storage but also as an attractive addition to your home gym.
+It has to be placed in a position that should serve as its storage and attractive addition to your home gym.

 Inspect the flooring and make sure that there are no loose nails or objects that may damage your treadmill machine.
 If you find anything, please fix it immediately!
 Lay down a rubber mat before placing any equipment to minimize noise.
 Also, take care of electrical cords (for the electric treadmill) by taping them up against walls and floors so they don’t get tripped over.